 - Pupils in grades 5-10 are usually provided with a bus pass so they can use public transportation

-The letter you receive from Kompetencecenter for DSA will contain information about whether your child is provided with transportation to and from school.
+The letter you receive from Competence Centre for Danish as a Second Language will contain information about whether your child is provided with transportation to and from school.